GaryJones/wp-calendar-core/README.md

 }
 ~~~

 The base calendar class could include both a table view and a list view, though this would be considered as a later feature.
+With this future feature in mind, the view-related functions might be better split into a base `WP_Calendar)View` and more specific `WP_Calendar_View_Table` classes.

 ### Considerations